Introduction to Large Projects

 This section should discuss the schedule for the development of the new venture, along with key anticipated milestones such as financing completed, construction completion, the opening of business, achievement of breakeven, etc. Any strategic planning, such as an annual project or business objectives should be included here.

-A listing of critical risks, anticipated problems and how they will be overcome should be discussed.
-This section greatly strengthens the business plan because it demonstrates that the owner/management is fully aware of the various pitfalls that the new venture will likely encounter and how the management plans to deal with them.
+A listing of critical risks, and discussion of anticipated problems and how to overcome them.
+Moreover, this section greatly strengthens the business plan because it demonstrates that the owner/management is fully aware of the various pitfalls that the new venture will likely encounter and how the management plans to deal with them.

 Financial Data and Projections